CivicaDigital/NodeJsDojo/README.md

 });
 ```

-We can run this script in Node by running the command
+Run this script in Node by running the command
 ```bash
 node repl.js
 ```